 If we are ignoring educational content and looking at the customer support side of things, Fidelcrest have a 95% satisfaction rating over nearly 7000 reviews on their online support system, which is great to see.

 Conclusion – Is Fidelcrest Just A Scam?

 With all of the information we have gathered, we certainly have enough to make an informed decision as to whether Fidelcrest is the prop firm for us to be using, or if we should get funded elsewhere.

 Let’s start with the fact that Fidelcrest is a legitimate company, offering a legitimate prop firm funding experience.
 They have a range of perks such as up to $400,000 in funding, 1:100 leverage on accounts, a range of platforms and a huge amount of tradable instruments where some other firms are lacking.

 However, they don’t have the best reputation within the industry, at all.
 It only takes a look on Trustpilot to see that traders aren’t happy with the service they are getting, which some traders failing challenges for what they claim, never happened.
-With that in mind, I would personally focus my time more with a prop firm like FTMO, that has a flawless reputation and a huge amount of pay out proof on YouTube from traders around the world.

 I would personally advise having a look around at some of the other Top Prop Firms that have much better reputations at the minute.